Persian - or Farsi - is spoken in the Islamic Republic of Iran, Afghanistan (Dari) and Tajikistan (Tajiki).

 This was followed by major structural reforms in the political, economic and cultural spheres.
-The nation-state of European type became the ideal of the new ruler.
+The nation-state of European type became the ideal for the new ruler.

 Thus, hundreds of non-Persian European, Turkic and Arabic words were replaced.
 Many words nowadays used in Persian are the legacy of this period.

-Today this institution is called the “Academy of Persian Language and Literature”.
+Today, this institution is called “Academy of Persian Language and Literature”.
 It continues to play an important role in the preservation and development of Persian.

-You would not fail to notice the sharp contrast between the literary language of today and that of 100 years ago, if you put two texts from both periods together.
+You would not fail to notice the sharp contrast between the literary language of today and that of 100 years ago if you compare texts from each period.

-The influence of French goes back to the 19th century and has continued up until the 1940's.
-Today we have more than a thousand words in Persian, which come from the French language.
+The influence of French goes back to the 19th century and has continued up until the 1940s.
+Today, we have more than a thousand words in Persian that come from the French language.

-After WWII English began to be taught in schools.
-But it’s influence is more keenly felt in our age of Internet and Social media.
+After WWII, English began to be taught in schools.
+However, its influence is more keenly felt in our age of the internet and social media.

 There are also a small number of Russian and German loanwords.